 - drinking alcohol

-A physician will usually diagnose bad breath by smelling your breath.
-Your healthcare provider may perform exams or tests to diagnose the cause of your bad breath.
-Common exams and tests include:
+perform exams or tests to diagnose the cause of your bad breath.
+Common exams

 - throat culture to detect bacteria

-- esophagogastroduodenoscopy, where a camera is inserted down your throat to examine the esophagus lining
+a camera is inserted down your throat to examine the lining of the esophagus,

-The treatment for bad breath depends on the cause of the unpleasant odor.
-Treatments include:
+treatment for bad breath depends on the cause of the unpleasant odor.